abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *quattuor eximios praestanti corpore tauros* 550
 | *ducit et intacta totidem cervice iuvencas.*

+- *facessit* from *facesso, facessere, facessi, facessitus* is 3rd singular present active indicative, meaning to do.
+- *venit* from *venio, venire, veni, ventus* is 3rd singular present active indicative, meaning to come.
+- *excitat* from *excito, excitare* is 3rd singular present active indicative, meaning to erect.

+      Delay is not happening: immediately he does his mother's bidding; he comes to the shrine, erects the having been shown altars, ...

 Tarrying not, he straightway does his mother’s bidding.
 He comes to the shrine, raises the altars appointed, and leads there four choice bulls, of surpassing form, and as many heifers of unyoked neck.

 | *post, ubi nona suos Aurora induxerat ortus,*
 | *inferias Orphei mittit, lucumque revisit.*

+- *induxerat* from *induco, inducere, induxi, inductus* is 3rd singular pluperfect active indicative, meaning to lead in/bring in.
+- *mittit* from *mitto, mittere, misi, missus* is 3rd singular present active indicative, meaning to send/throw.
+- *revisit* from *reviso, revisere* is 3rd singular present active indicative, meaning to revisit.

+      Afterward, when the ninth aurora had induced his own rising, he sends the offerings to Orpheus, and revisits the grove.

 | *hic vero subitum ac dictu mirabile monstrum*
 | *aspiciunt, liquefacta boum per viscera toto* 555
 | *stridere apes utero et ruptis effervere costis,*
-| *immensas que trahi nubes, iamque arbore summa*
+| *immensasque trahi nubes, iamque arbore summa*
 | *confluere et lentis uvam demittere ramis.*

+- *aspiciunt* from *aspicio, aspicere, aspexi, aspectus* is 3rd plural present active indicative, meaning to look/gaze on/at.
+- *stridere* and *effervere* I think are historical infinitives.

+      But here they see monster, sudden and wonerful to say, through the whole womb, the having been melted entrails of cows, bees were buzzing and swarming forth from their broken sides, and were drawing immense clouds, and then were coming together on the highest tree and were sending away a grape from the pliant branches.

 | *Haec super arvorum cultu pecorumque canebam*
 | *et super arboribus, Caesar dum magnus ad altum* 560
 | *fulminat Euphraten bello victorque volentis*
 | *per populos dat iura viamque adfectat Olympo.*

+So much I say in addition to the care of fields, of cattle, and of trees, while great Caesar thundered in war by deep Euphrates and bestowed a victor’s laws on willing nations, and essayed the path to Heaven.

 | *illo Vergilium me tempore dulcis alebat*
 | *Parthenope studiis florentem ignobilis oti,*
 | *carmina qui lusi pastorum audaxque iuventa,* 565
 | *Tityre, te patulae cecini sub tegmine fagi.*

+In those days I, Virgil, was nursed by sweet Parthenope [the Siren of Naples], and rejoiced in the arts of inglorious ease – I who toyed with shepherds’ songs, and, in youth’s boldness, sang of you, Tityrus, under the canopy of spreading beech.